Interactions-disorder duality and critical phenomena in nodal semimetals, dilute gases and other systems

-This mapping suggests, in particular, that interacting electronic systems with a vanishing DoS at the Fermi level exhibit interaction-driven phase transitions in the universality classes of the non-Anderson disorder-driven phase transitions~\cite{Fradkin1,Fradkin2,Syzranov:review,Rodriguez:firstPowerLaw, Malyshev:firstPowerLaw,Syzranov:WeylTransition,Syzranov:unconv} that have been established, at the perturbative level, to take place in non-interacting semimetals in high spacial dimensions, exemplified by 3D Weyl semimetals.
+The mapping we derive suggests, in particular, that interacting electronic systems with a vanishing DoS at the Fermi level exhibit interaction-driven phase transitions in the universality classes of the non-Anderson disorder-driven phase transitions~\cite{Fradkin1,Fradkin2,Syzranov:review,Rodriguez:firstPowerLaw, Malyshev:firstPowerLaw,Syzranov:WeylTransition,Syzranov:unconv} that have been established, at the perturbative level, to take place in non-interacting semimetals in high spacial dimensions, exemplified by 3D Weyl semimetals.
 Using the duality demonstrated in this paper, we find a new non-Anderson disorder-driven phase transition dual to the previously known ``vacuum-BEC'' transition~\cite{Uzunov:BCSRG,NikolicSachdev:RGFeshbah,GurarieRadzihovsky:FeshbahReview}.
-Furthermore, we predict new disorder-driven transitions dual to the interaction-driven transitions unaffected in a qualitative way by the screening in systems with large DoS, e.g., BCS-type instabilities.
-The duality can be further extended to the case of non-Hermitian Hamiltonians and phase transitions.
+Furthermore, we predict new disorder-driven transitions dual to the interaction-driven BCS-type transitions (e.g. superconductive and excitonic instabilities).
+Such transitions lead, for example, to the critical scaling of the density of states in disordered nodal-line semimetals~\cite{ZhuSyzranov:BCSnodalSemimetal}.
+The duality can be extended further to the case of non-Hermitian Hamiltonians and phase transitions.

 {\it Summary of the mapping.} We consider $d$-dimensional interacting systems described by Hamiltonians of the form

 where $\hPsi^{(\dagger)}$ are the particle operators; $\xi_{\hat \bp}$ is the single-particle dispersion; $\hat \bp=-i\partial_\br$ is the momentum operator (hereinafter $\hbar=1$) and the potential $U(\br-\br^\prime)$ describes the interactions.
 The particles may be bosonic or fermionic.
 While we consider, for simplicity, spinless particles, the mapping described in this paper may be generalised to account for an arbitrary spin structure of the dispersion and the interaction.